How Much Do Cash-Back Cards Really Save? We Tally It Up

 Flat Cash-Back Cards

 Flat cash-back cards pay you a fixed percentage of cash back on all of your purchases.
-For example, the Wells Fargo Active Cash Card offers a flat 2% cash back on all purchases.
+For example, the offers a flat 2% cash back on all purchases.
 You can use your cash back either as a credit to your account or redeem your credits for purchases, gift cards or at an ATM.
 Something important to note with cash-back cards is that they may offer additional benefits on top of the cash back.
-On top of the 2% cash back, the Wells Fargo Active Cash Card also offers a $200 sign-up bonus, a 0% intro APR for the first 15 months and additional benefits, such as cellphone protection.
+On top of the 2% cash back, the Wells Fargo Active Cash Card also offers a after $1,000 spent within the first 3 months, a applies and additional benefits, such as cellphone protection.
 All-in-all, these types of cash-back cards can offer an extensive amount of value, including a $0 annual fee.
 If you spend $1,000 per month on your 2% cash-back credit card, for example, you’ll earn $240 in cash-back every year.

 Rotating Bonus Category Cards